What’s the best workout to get in shape?

 This is a question many people frequently ask in some form or another.
 Many people asking this question I believe are looking for an exact workout regime that will be the best.
 But the truth of the matter is that fitness is largely dependent on your current level of fitness and the goals you wish to accomplish.
 Here’s a couple examples to help you understand what I mean.

-Fitness level: Beginner, Goals: tone body and gain muscle
+buy dapoxetine in uk Fitness level: Beginner, Goals: tone body and gain muscle

 So maybe this is your goals and level of fitness.
 Well given that you’re a beginner I would recommend starting with a touch lower workload.
 Your overall workload when working out equals the sets*reps*weight you do in a day.
 You should experiment with the number of reps,sets and weights you can handle in a day but your workload should be less than someone who is an intermediate.
 Given you want to tone your body and gain muscle I would recommend staying in the rep range of 5-15.
 Rep ranges closer to 5 being to gain more muscle and some strength, rep ranges closer to 15 being to tone and shape your muscle.
 Also since you want to tone your body and gain muscle I would recommend doing less compound exercises and more exercises that target specific muscle groups.
 These exercises include things like lateral raises, pectoral fly, leg curls, leg extensions, bicep curls, tricep extensions, barbell or dumb bell shrugs, ext..
 Along with doing these exercises I would mix in approximately 20-30 minutes of cardio.

-Fitness level:intermediate, Goals: gain strength and muscle
+find this Fitness level:intermediate, Goals: gain strength and muscle

 You want to gain strength and muscle at the same time and your fitness level is intermediate.
 For this level of fitness I would recommend a higher workload than a beginner with the same goals, but not as much as someone who has been exercising for a very long period of time.
 To gain strength and muscle I would recommend staying in the rep range of 1-8 reps.
 In addition since your goals are both strength and muscle oriented going with more compound exercises that target more muscle groups simultaneously like the bench, rack pulls, barbell floor press, overhead press, squat, and dead lift.
 With some of the specific muscle targeting exercises that are mentioned in the prior example would be appropriate.
 Being that your goal isn’t to get super toned I would mix in cardio that last anywhere from 10-20 minutes.